-Today, Flamengo is a sportsman’s paradise with tennis courts, football pitches, basketball and volleyball courts, as well as the beach.
+Today, Flamengo is a sportsman’s refuge with tennis courts, football pitches, basketball and volleyball courts, as well as the beach.
 On Sunday and holidays one of expressways that cuts through the park is closed to give even more space for recreation.
 Flamengo is quite safe to walk in during the day as long, as you stick to the beaten track.
 We would not, however, recommend it at night when you are likely to be the only normal person walking in the area.

 Rio’s other parks include: Quinta da Boa Vista, home to the National Museum and Zoo; Campo de Santana, where the Republic was proclaimed in 1889; Parque da Catacumba/Parque Marcos Tamoio, a small park on the side of the Lagoa which has a permanent outdoor exposition of sculptures; Parque da Cidade (City Park) in Gávea which offers ten acres of sloping lawns and romantic ponds; Parque do Catete, or rather the grounds of the Museum of the Republic; and Passeio Público in downtown Rio which lays claim to being Rio’s first park.

 In the parks remember to be sensible, and don’t go wandering off into the bushes.
-In tropical Rio you never know what you might find!
+In tropical Rio you never know what or who you might find!

 SANTA TERESA AND THE BONDE (STREETCAR)

 Santa Teresa is one of Rio’s most attractive and historic residential areas, an area close to the city centre where time stood still.
 Houses dominate, rather than the tall apartment blocks that have sprouted elsewhere, and even the old streetcars (bondes) continue to operate in parts.

 There are a number of good and interesting restaurants and an increasing number of hotels including the upmarket Santa Teresa Hotel.